 |4-Year Private Nonprofit||-0.3%||0.7%||-0.6%||-0.2%||-0.4%||-0.4%||2.4%||3.2%|

 As you can see, four-year for-profit schools are responsible for much of the decline seen in overall college enrollment.
 In spring 2019, four-year for-profit schools experienced a decline of almost 20% in enrollments compared to the previous year.
 Every spring and fall period since 2015, four-year for-profit colleges have seen a decline in their enrollment numbers from the year prior.

 It's important to bear in mind the age of students who often attend four-year for-profit and two-year public schools.
-Students here are disproportionately older students and this demographic tend to factor immediate employment opportunities into their decision-making process.
+Students here are disproportionately older students and this demographic tends to factor immediate employment opportunities into their decision-making process.
 This is in contrast to high school graduates with immediate plans for college and campus life.
 Similarly, the average high school graduate may view college as the forthcoming next step, while those over the age of 24 tend to view college campus as a place to weather economic downturns.
-This perhaps explains why enrollment has been declining in these schools so much because, since the end of the Great Recession in June 2009, the U.S. economy went on a decade-long period of expansion that ended only with the Covid-19-induced recession of 2020.
+This perhaps explains why enrollment has been declining in these schools so much because, since the end of the Great Recession in June 2009, the US economy went on a decade-long period of expansion that ended only with the pandemic-induced recession of 2020.
 All that economic growth requires labor, and ideally, educated labor, hence a shift by adult students out of schools and into the workforce.

-The impact of the Covid-19 pandemic has utterly transformed the landscape of higher education.
+The impact of the pandemic has utterly transformed the landscape of higher education.
 All norms and assumptions taken for granted have been cast asunder.
 Colleges and college towns are feeling the squeeze on their finances.
 As revenues dry up, many small colleges are in danger of closing down.
 Many schools have already taken steps to cut costs through furloughs, layoffs and the closing down of entire major and minor degree programs.
 This kind of damage will almost certainly lead to a decline in college enrollment for the foreseeable future.
 However, it could produce other trends, even positive ones, as well.